dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 * CBOR is a binary representation, and thus is economical in storage space.
 * Other binary representations were investigated, and whilst all had attractive features, none had a significant advantage over CBOR.
-See (#comparison-of-binary-formats) and (#sample-data-on-the-cdns-format) for some discussion of this.
+See (#comparison-of-binary-formats) for some discussion of this.
 * CBOR is an IETF standard and familiar to IETF participants.
 It is based on the now-common ideas of lists and objects, and thus requires very little familiarization for those in the wider industry.
+* CBOR is a simple format, and can easily be implemented from scratch if necessary.
+More complex formats require library support which may present problems on unusual platforms.
-* CBOR can also be easily converted to text formats such as JSON for debugging and other human inspection requirements.
+* CBOR can also be easily converted to text formats such as JSON ([@RFC7159]) for debugging and other human inspection requirements.
 * CBOR data schemas can be described using CDDL [@?I-D.greevenbosch-appsawg-cbor-cddl#09].

 # The C-DNS format